 This article was published in Australian Dictionary of Biography, Volume 11, (MUP), 1988

-Richard Godfrey Rivers (1859?-1925), artist, was born probably in 1859 at Plymouth, Devon, England, son of Richard Rivers, landed proprietor, and his wife Bertha, née Harris.
+Richard Godfrey Rivers (1858-1925), artist, was born on 28 November 1858 at Plymouth, Devon, England, son of Richard Rivers, landed proprietor, and his wife Bertha, née Harris.
 He studied at the Slade School of Fine Art, University College, London (1877-83) under Professor Alphonse Legros, receiving the prize for landscape painting in 1883 and exhibiting at the Royal Academy of Arts in 1884.
 In 1889 he came to Australia.
 With Blamire Young and Phil May he taught at Katoomba College, New South Wales, then was appointed second art master at Brisbane Technical College (1890-1910, part-time 1910-15).
 He soon emerged as leader of Brisbane's nascent artistic community and the first artist member of the Queensland Club in 1891.

 Rivers also taught at his studio, at the Brisbane High School for Girls and at Brisbane Girls' Grammar School; his students included Bessie Gibson, Vida Lahey and Harold Parker.
 Rivers was president of the Queensland Art Society in 1892-1901 and 1904-08.
 Largely through his efforts the Queensland National Art Gallery ultimately opened in 1895; the opening exhibition was hung by him and included his 'Woolshed New South Wales' (1890).
 Rivers was inaugural secretary to the trustees, the gallery's first curator (1895-1914), and contributed significantly to the development of the collection.
 An outstandingly successful visiting exhibition of British art in 1909 was arranged by him, and in 1911 he organized a spectacular coronation pageant, raising funds which helped to secure the Queensland Art Society's own premises.
 He was a regular exhibitor.